Skip to content

 const firstSuccessOf: <Effect.Effect<Config, Error, never>>(effects: Iterable<Effect.Effect<Config, Error, never>>) => Effect.Effect<Config, Error, never>

-Runs a series of effects and returns the result of the first successful one.
-If none of the effects succeed, it fails with the error from the last effect.
+Runs a sequence of effects and returns the result of the first successful one.

 @example